aleidaolvera/msp_workshops/study-jams-spotify/part_2/README.md

 # Study Jam: Spotify Edition
-> By Aleida Olvera, Georgetown University's Microsoft Student Partner
+> By Aleida Olvera, Georgetown's Microsoft Student Partner

 The purpose of this study jam is to present to you a cool way to learn JavaScript and utilize different Web API's through [Meteor's](https://www.meteor.com/ "Meteor: An open source platform for web, mobile, and desktop.") building packaging platform!